Easy Spam Gimbap (Seaweed Rice Rolls)

 What is Spam Gimbap?

-Spam Gimbap is a kind of Gimbap (Kimbap) — a popular Korean snack, side, main, or picnic item — that highlights the delicious flavor of salty, savory Spam.
-Combined with tangy pickled daikon, crunchy cucumber, and perilla leaves — it’s got freshness, crunch, and a delicious combination of salty and sour.
+Spam Gimbap is a kind of Gimbap (Kimbap) — a popular Korean snack, side, main, or picnic item — consisting of rice and nori rolled up with various ingredients.
+Spam Gimbap is especially popular because it is easy.
+Also, the delicious flavor of salty, savory Spam is everything!
+Combined with tangy pickled daikon, crunchy cucumber, and perilla leaves — it’s got freshness and crunch.
+A delicious combination of salty and sour.

-My kids especially love Spam Gimbap.
+My kids especially love Spam Kimbap.
 And honestly, I do, too!
 One of my favorite easy meals.
 Easy to assemble with the rich, porky flavor of Spam.
 Enjoy!

 spam gimbap on a white plat